Sample letter to request flexible working

 For the attention of Jane Smith

-This is a request under section 80F Employment Rights Act 1996.
+This is a request under section 80F Employment Rights Act 1996 (as amended by the Employment Relations (Flexible Working) Act 2023).

-My current working pattern is Monday to Thursday, 9am to 5 pm, with one hour’s lunch per day (28h).
+My job title is Admin Assistant and I am an employee in the Small Business Accounts Department.
+My current working pattern is Monday to Thursday, 9am to 5 pm, with one hour’s lunch per day (28 hours per week).

-I would like my new working pattern to be Monday to Friday, 9am to 3pm, with half an hour’s lunch each day (27.5h)
+I would like my new working pattern to be Monday to Friday, 9am to 3pm, with half an hour’s lunch each day (27.5 hours per week)

 I think the effects the new pattern would have on the business would be that I would no longer be available between 3pm and 5pm to deal with client queries.